lenko-d/cyber-defence-agent/docs/index.md

 # CDA Documentation

-Welcome to the official documentation for **CDA (Autonomous Intelligent Cyber Defense Agent)**, a next-generation cybersecurity system that provides autonomous threat detection and response.
+Welcome to the official documentation for **CDA (Cyber Defense Agent)**, a next-generation cybersecurity system that provides threat detection and response.

 ## Table of Contents